-If you already have Veeam Backup & Replication servers present in your environment, deploy an Orchestrator agent to each of these servers to orchestrate the recovery of protected VMs.
+Deploy an Orchestrator agent to each of your Veeam Backup & Replication servers to orchestrate the recovery of protected machines.

 All HPE storage systems must be connected to the Orchestrator server.
-That is, you must connect both storage systems that manage volumes hosting VM disks and configuration files, and storage systems that manage volumes storing replicated data.
+That is, you must connect storage systems that manage volumes hosting VM disks and configuration files, and storage systems that manage volumes storing replicated data.

 You can connect only storage systems to the Orchestrator server.
 Connections to StoreServ Management Consoles are not supported.